 John Irons joined The Rockefeller Foundation in 2012.
-As Managing Director, Global Markets, he leads much of the Foundation’s work in the United States, particularly initiatives on employment, and contributes more broadly to economic analysis of the Foundation’s work.
-His focus includes leading the Foundation’s emerging work on Youth Employment in the US, the Sustainable Employment in a Green US Economy (SEGUE) Initiative, the Brookings–Rockefeller Project on State and Metropolitan Innovation, and other projects that focus on economic issues.
+As Managing Director, Global Markets, he led much of the Foundation’s work in the United States, particularly initiatives on employment, and contributed more broadly to economic analysis of the Foundation’s work.
+His focus included leading the Foundation’s emerging work on Youth Employment in the US, the Sustainable Employment in a Green US Economy (SEGUE) Initiative, the Brookings–Rockefeller Project on State and Metropolitan Innovation, and other projects that focus on economic issues.

 Prior to joining the Rockefeller Foundation, Dr. Irons was the Research Director at the Economic Policy Institute in Washington, D.C.
 Previously, he was the Director of Tax and Budget Policy at The Center for American Progress, and a Senior Economic Analyst and Staff Economist at OMB Watch, a nonprofit organization dedicated to promoting government accountability and citizen participation.
 Prior to coming to Washington, Dr. Irons was a tenure-track Assistant Professor of Economics at Amherst College.
 He has also worked at the Federal Reserve Board of Governors and briefly at the Brookings Institution.